-To implement a VSA, it is necessary to define a binding operation (which ties two vectors together) and a superposition operation (which combines vectors into a set).
-We use circular convolution for binding and vector addition for superposition (Plate, 2003).
+To implement a VSA it is essential to define a binding operation (which ties two vectors together) and a superposition operation (which combines vectors into a set).
+We use circular convolution for binding, and vector addition for superposition (Plate, 2003).
 Circular convolution is defined as where

-$$C = A \otimes B$$ ,
+$$C = A \otimes B$$

-$$c_j = \sum{k=0}^{n-1} a_k b{j-k \mod n.}$$ (1)
+$$c_j = \sum{k=0}^{n-1} a_k b{j-k \mod n}$$ (1)

-Along with this, we employ the idea of a transformation vector T between two vectors A and B, defined as where A' denotes the approximate inverse of A.
+Along with this we employ the idea of a transformation vector T between two vectors A and B, defined as where A' denotes the approximate inverse of A.

-$$A \otimes T = B \text{ or } T = A' \otimes B, \tag{2}$$
+$$A \otimes T = B$$

+or

+$$T = A' \otimes B$$

+(2)

-With these elements, we can create a vector representation of the information in any Raven's matrix.
-The first step is to define a vocabulary, the elemental vectors that will be used as building blocks.
-For example, we might use the vector [0.1,-0.35,0.17,...] as the representation for circle.
+With these elements we can create a vector representation of the information in any Raven's matrix.
+For example, suppose we wanted to encode the information contained in the third cell of Figure 1.
+The first step is to define a vocabulary, the elemental vectors which will be used as building blocks.
 These vectors are randomly generated, and the number of vectors that can be held in a vocabulary and still be distinguishable as unique "words" is determined by the dimensionality of those vectors (the more words in the vocabulary, the higher the dimension of the vectors needed to represent them).

-Once the vocabulary has been generated it is possible to encode the structural information in a cell.
-A simple method to do this is by using a set of attribute $\otimes$ value pairs: shape $\otimes$ circle + number $\otimes$ three + color $\otimes$ black + orientation $\otimes$ horizontal + shading $\otimes$ solid, and so on, allowing us to encode arbitrary amounts of information.
+Once the vocabulary has been generated it is possible to encode the structural information in the third cell.
+A simple method to do this is by using a set of attribute \otimes value pairs: shape \otimes circle + number \otimes three + colour \otimes black + orientation \otimes horizontal + shading \otimes solid and so on, allowing us to encode arbitrary amounts of information.
 As descriptions become more detailed it is necessary to use more complex encoding; however, ultimately it does not matter to the inductive system how the VSA descriptions are implemented, as long as they encode the necessary information.
-Thus, these descriptions can be made as simple or as complex as desired without impacting the overall model.
+Thus these descriptions can be made as simple or as complex as desired without impacting the underlying model.